This post is a two-parter, sorry, as the daily prompt We Can Be Taught…

 In some countries, children are enrolled in one or two specific “intakes”, giving the new entrant teacher a whole class of terrified babies to adjust to school protocols etc. I feel we have it right, here.

 Principal teachers who turn away a five-year-old who is obviously unable to cope are rare – a near extinct species.
-In all the Primary schools I taught at, I only met one – the child in this case had not been toilet trained, had never before been separated from his mother, and knew only about eight words – his name, “I want” with pointing, “No”, “Cuddle?”,“Gimme!”, “Hate you!” with hitting.
+In all the Primary schools I taught at, I only met one.
+The child in this case had not been toilet trained, had never before been separated from his mother, and knew only about eight words: his name, “I want” with pointing, “No”, “Cuddle?”,“Gimme!”, “Hate you!” with hitting.
 My Principal told Mum directly to withdraw her son until he was school-ready or aged six.
 Brave man, that.
-Whether the mother or a preschool prepared him for school wasn’t the school’s say.
-At six, there’d be no turning a child away, no matter how poorly prepared for school life he/she may be.

 In the ‘50s and up to the ‘80s, classes were as follows: